Sher-Chowdhury/mysql-operator2/README.md

 Note, an operator can manage 1 or more CRDs, these CRDs are referred to as "APIs" as indicated in the above example.
 In this example we created the kind "mysql" but maybe we can generate other secondary-like crds, e.g. `mysqlconfig` and `mysqllogincreds`.

+each "kind" (aka operand), e.g. mysqlconfig comes with a pair of files:

+- api/v1alpha1/mysqlconfig_types.go       # *_types.go file is where we define the crd structure
+- controllers/mysqlconfig_controller.go   # *_controller.go file is where we define what child resources should be created.

+So far we have created a kind called "mysql" so we have:

+- api/v1alpha1/mysql_types.go       # *_types.go file is where we define the crd structure
+- controllers/mysql_controller.go   # *_controller.go file is where we define what child resources should be created.

 see:  https://sdk.operatorframework.io/docs/building-operators/golang/quickstart/

 Also see: https://sdk.operatorframework.io/docs/building-operators/golang/tutorial/#create-a-new-api-and-controller